Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Implement \hat{ Phi } using kernel methods
+    - Read and underestand the closed form solutions
+    - Understand how the regularization parameter is being chosen
+* Understand how to apply KIV's stage 1
+* Proof adaptation
 * Read material on density estimation and see if it gives us the results we need.
 * Redo all the calculations we did, in LaTeX (copy the neurips paper's